-During 2010-11, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
-However, 11 observed sets were aborted because of nil catch; fish were too small; there were too few fish; or the fish escaped.
-Where released, the fish were released alive.
+During 2011-12, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
+However, two observed sets were aborted because fish were too small.
+All fish were released alive.